 About the Author

-I promote diversity in my written and community work:
+She promotes diversity in her written and community work:

 PUBLICATIONS: New York Times, About Place Journal (others – Cutthroat, Artemis); Prevention magazine (others – UK’s Female First, Tuck); Indiana University, Fredericksburg Literary journals; New Verse News, vox poetica, Snapdragon, many others.

 PRESENTATIONS: Indiana Writers Conference; Centennial Virginia Writers Club; Poetry Societies – Virginia, Florida; Miami Actor's Theater; Split This Rock – DC; Woody Guthrie Festival – Oklahoma.

-The first in her family to finish high school, Patsy Asuncion had a successful public school career, from teacher to principal of the year of Palm Beach County, Florida.
+The first in her family to finish high school, Patsy Asuncion had a successful public school career, from teacher to Principal of the Year of Palm Beach County, Florida.
 Upon retirement, grants and program development skills changed to pleasure writing – poetry and short stories.
-She loves living in Virginia, after decades in South Florida.
+She loves living in Virginia, after many years in South Florida.